Biologist Resume Examples

 - •Include Certifications: Mention any certifications like CLIA, GLP, or certifications from recognized biological institutions.

-- •Focus on Experience: Clearly list your experience in biological fields, highlighting any specialized research or projects.
+- •Focus on Experience: Clearly list your experience in biological fields; this surfaces any specialized research or projects.

-- •Use Industry Terminology: Utilize appropriate biological terms to demonstrate your familiarity with the field.
+- •Use Industry Terminology: Use appropriate biological terms to demonstrate your familiarity with the field.

 - •Quantify Achievements: Use numbers or percentages where possible to quantify your contributions and achievements in previous roles.

-- •Showcase Publications: List any research publications or journal articles you have contributed to, demonstrating your involvement in the scientific community.
+- •Showcase Publications: List any research publications or journal articles you have contributed to; this shows your involvement in the scientific community.

 - •Demonstrate Technical Proficiency: Mention any laboratory equipment or software you are proficient in using, like PCR machines or statistical software.